Jaya-224/ICON-2024-Faux-Hate-NOVA_RMK_ADS/README.md

 The task requires a model that predicts both the target and the severity labels for each given text sample.
 # Approach
 We solved the problem by using the machine learning algorithms for the task A we use Logestic regression and for the task B we used Random Forest
+# Requirements

+To run the code in this repository, you need the following Python libraries:

+- numpy
+- pandas
+- torch
+- transformers
+- sklearn
+- matplotlib
+- seaborn

+You can install all required dependencies by running:

+bash
+pip install -r requirements.txt

+# Citation

+bibtex
+@article{biradar2024faux,
+  title={Faux Hate: Unravelling the Web of Fake Narratives in Spreading Hateful Stories:
+         A Multi-Label and Multi-Class Dataset in Cross-Lingual Hindi-English Code-Mixed Text}, author={Biradar, Shankar and Saumya, Sunil and Chauhan, Arun}, journal={Language Resources and Evaluation}, pages={1--32}, year={2024}, publisher={Springer}
+}

+# Acknowledgements
+- The ICON 2024 organizers for hosting this shared task.
+- Hugging Face for providing powerful transformer-based models.
+- The open-source community for providing tools and libraries that facilitated our work.